What are Modes in Diffusion Models?

 No Free Lunch, here too!

-Well, okay diffusion models are able to capture modes better than GMMs while avoiding mode collapse, but it comes at a cost.
+While diffusion models offer impressive capabilities in capturing multiple modes, they aren’t without their limitations.
+One particularly interesting challenge emerges when dealing with closely spaced modes.
 Look at the below figure, if we have means a bit closer than they are, diffusion model produces samples that are in-between the two modes (mode interpolation).
 This might be the reason for hallucinations that you see in most of the diffusion models outputs in internet.

 Well one can solve this by training longer, but that could come at the risk of overfitting the model and reducing the diversity and also this can become increasingly infeasible as the data increases.
 I also hypothesize that training for longer might create a more discontinuous function which when coupled with stochastic denoising can make reliability a huge problem and might also make the models more susceptible to adversarial attacks.